EichlerLab/pav/README.md

 ### Run scripts

-To execute Snakemake, go to the run directory and link `rundist` and `runlocal` from the PAV install directory
+To execute via run scripts, go to the run directory and link `rundist` and `runlocal` from the PAV install directory

 Example: